AngryGrizzlyBear/essentials-1/README.md

 # Linux Essentials

 This repository contains everything essential to getting a running Linux installation going with xmonad, tmux, lemonbar, and many other configurations.
 The current flavor of the month for me is Nix OS.
+For Nix specific configuration instructions and configuration files, please go to the *nix* directory and ignore everything else here.

-repository for the same thing.
 The directory structure is as follows:

 1. *dotfiles/* - This contains any related dotfiles
 2. *scripts/* - This directory contains most of the important things to get the installation running